krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Just as the conservation of energy or mass constrains the evolution of physical systems—regardless of the specific materials or forces involved—the conservation of presence mass constrains how observable activity is distributed over time in a system of presences.

-It is independent of the semantics of what is being observed: like energy, presence mass can shift, accumulate, or redistribute, but it remains balanced when distributed across presences over a finite time interval.
+This conservation law applies to how presence mass is conserved across time.
+While independent of the semantics of what is being observed, like energy, presence mass can shift, accumulate, or redistribute, but its total balance across presences within a finite time interval remains invariant

+While independent of the semantics of what is being observed, like energy, presence mass can shift, accumulate, or redistribute, but its total balance across presences within a finite time interval remains invariant.

 Thus, the conservation of mass plays a role in the presence calculus similar to that of other conservation laws in physics: it constrains the behavior of three key observable, measurable parameters of any system of presences.

+It is important to note that this makes the "averages" in the presence invariant much more than descriptive statistics.
+While they may be interpreted as such, these are not simply measures of centrality on a set of observed presences, but quantities with a concrete physical interpretation, expressed via the invariant, that directly govern how a system of presences behaves in time.

 Exploiting this constraint allows us to study and characterize the long-run behavior of a system.

-### The Presence Invariant for Binary Presences
+## The Presence Invariant for Binary Presences

-At this stage, the presence invariant may still feel rather abstract.
+At this stage, the presence invariant may still feel a bit abstract.
 Let's make it more concrete by interpreting this identity in the special case of *binary* presences.